Azure/terraform-azurerm-avm-res-network-routetable/README.md

 ### <a name="input_enable_telemetry"></a> [enable\_telemetry](#input\_enable\_telemetry)

-Description: This variable controls whether or not telemetry is enabled for the module.
+Description:     (Optional) This variable controls whether or not telemetry is enabled for the module.
     For more information see <https://aka.ms/avm/telemetryinfo>.
     If it is set to false, then no telemetry will be collected.

 Type: `bool`

 Default: `true`

+### <a name="input_location"></a> [location](#input\_location)

+Description:     (Optional) Specifies the supported Azure location where the resource exists.
+    When no location is specified, the parent resource group location is used.
+    Changing this forces a new resource to be created.

+Type: `string`

+Default: `null`

 ### <a name="input_lock"></a> [lock](#input\_lock)

-Description: Controls the Resource Lock configuration for this resource.
+Description:     (Optional) Controls the Resource Lock configuration for this resource.
 The following properties can be specified:

     - `kind` - (Required) The type of lock.
 Possible values are `\"CanNotDelete\"` and `\"ReadOnly\"`.
     - `name` - (Optional) The name of the lock.
 If not specified, a name will be generated based on the `kind` value.
 Changing this forces the creation of a new resource.

 Type: